prabin466/Nova_retails/Readme.md

 Evaluate model through CLI
 # You can use the test data that is created through pipeline.ipynb or test with your own data.
+# Please use full path to your folder for consistent followups.
 python scripts/model_evaluate.py \
   --model_path file:///pathToYourFolder/data/models/stock_out_model \
   --test_path file:///pathToYourFolder/data/curated/test_inventory.parquet